BaseCase/graph_of_life/README.md

 # Graph of Life

+**NOTE**: pretty sure this doesn't work any more, as GH finally changed their graph implementation :( Maybe someday I will update the selectors...

 Bookmarklet that turns the Github "Contributions" graph into Conway's Game of Life.

 ## It looks like this